 Dr. William Allen Cathcart was born on the 7th of January, 1892 in Courtright (Lambton County), Ontario.
 He was the 3rd of 9 children born to William Allen Cathcart and the former Florence “Flossie” Louisa Selby.
 His father was a merchant in Courtright and his siblings were; Alberta, Selby, Eliza “Bessie”, Clara, Standish, Ruth, Helen and Charles.
 Dr. Cathcart was educated locally in Courtright and graduated high school from Sarnia Collegiate Institute.

 He attended The University of Toronto Faculty of Medicine in 1910.
-He graduated M.B. in 1915.
+He graduated M.B. in 1915 with honours.
 He started his medical practice in Simcoe and joined the College of Physicians and Surgeons on the 24th of November, 1915.

 He married Dr. Bessie Collver on the 1st of January, 1921 in Sarnia, Ontario.
 They had attended medical school together and she was the only female who had entered medicine in 1910.
 (Two other women joined their class and graduated in 1915).
 Their graduation photo’s are beside each other in the 1915 edition of the yearbook for The University of Toronto, the Torontonensis.
 Dr. Bessie (Collver) Cathcart was born near Bloomsburg, Ontario (Norfolk County) on the 20th of May, 1892.
 She was the eldest of 2 children born to William Earnest Collver and the former Frances Ethel Loucks.
 Her parents were farmers and she her younger sibling was her brother Raymond, who was born in 1894.

 Dr. William Cathcart and Dr. Bessie Cathcart were the parents of a daughter named Raymona (who became a nurse) and a son named William.